-- Bond ETFs include government bonds, corporate bonds, state, and local bonds, which are known as “municipal bonds.”
+- Bond ETFs include government bonds, corporate bonds, state and local bonds known as “municipal bonds.”

-- Industry ETFs go on to track a particular industry such as banking, technology, or the oil and gas sector
+- Industry ETFs track a particular industry such as banking, technology, or the oil and gas sector.

 Pros and Cons of ETFs

-ETFs have lower average costs since it tends to be an expensive affair for an investor to buy all the stocks that are held in an ETF portfolio individually.
+ETFs have lower average costs since it tends to be an expensive affair for an investor to buy all the stocks held in an ETF portfolio individually.

 In fact, investors have to carry out only one transaction to buy and one transaction to sell.

 So, it leads to lower broker commissions, as there are only a few trades that are done by investors.